Maria Saakyan in conversation with Second Run

 Yerevan, February 2011

-The complete text of this interview, plus new essays by Sophie Mayer and Vigen Galstyan, appear in the booklet which accompanies the DVD release.
+The complete text of this interview, plus new essays by So Mayer and Vigen Galstyan, appear in the booklet which accompanies this release.

 The Time Out Film Guide